My Quiet Kitchen

 photo of chili in post with text overlay to save on Pinterest.

-wooden spoon scooping up Beyond Meat chili from a stainless pot.
+wooden spoon scooping up Beyond Meat chili from a large pot.

 As I mentioned above, this Vegan Red Lentil Chili (oil-free option) has been our go-to chili recipe for a few years now.
 I adapted it from my older recipe for The Best Vegan Chili.
 And that one was adapted from a delicious, albeit fairly complex, recipe by America's Test Kitchen.